Contentify/Contentify/readme.md

 ## Contentify CMS

-Contentify is a CMS based on the popular Laravel 4 framework.
+Contentify is an eSports CMS based on the popular Laravel 4 framework.

 Website: [contentify.it/](http://contentify.it/)